Kosiisuma1/Alert-triage---Investigation-with-splunk/README.md

 ## 📌 Overview

 This lab simulates a **Security Operations Center (SOC) investigation** where an alert for potential brute force activity was triggered.
-Using **Splunk SIEM**, I analyzed Linux authentication logs to determine whether the alert represented a **true security incident or a false positive**.
+Using **Splunk SIEM**, Linux authentication logs were analyzed to determine whether the alert represented a **true security incident or a false positive**.

 The investigation focused on identifying: